mi-erasmusmc/ontobrowser/doc/Docker_Installer.md

 At present there is no docker-compose in place for smooth local development.
 If you would like to use Docker for local development nonetheless, Maven and Docker are required.

-First build an image and run it with application and db (optional) ports exposed locally.
+Navigate to the docker folder, build an image and run it with application and db (optional) ports exposed locally.
 ```bash
 $ cd docker
 $ docker build -t ontobrowser .